jan-bogaerts/mark/src/markdownCode.md

 - It has an undo and redo list.
 - don't freeze the global object

-### line parser
+### key service
-- the line-parser service is a global singleton object used to parse markdown lines and update the the text-fragments stored in the project-service.
-- It has:
-  - fragmentIndex: the line-parser service maintains an array of text-fragment objects.
-When the service is created, this list is empty.
-  - createTextFragment: a function for creating new text-fragments (json objects). it accepts as input a string which is the line that is being processed and the index nr at which the object should be placed.
-    - trim the line and convert it to lower case.
-    - count the nr of '#' that are in front of the title and assign to the depth-level of the text-fragment. so '#' is level 1, '##' is level 2, '###' is level 3 and so on.
-    - remove all the '#' from the line, trim again (to remove any spaces at the front) and assign to the title value of the text-fragment.
-    - calculate the key for the text-fragment and store in the text-fragment.
+- the Key service is responsible for creating and loading UUID keys for text-fragment.
-    - set the 'is-out-of-date' flag to true, indicating that this fragment hasn't been processed yet
+- to map a key to a text fragment during loading, the location of the text fragment within the text is used.
+- A text fragment's location is a string built up out of the sequence of titles of all the parent text fragments in the project, concatenated with ' > '. ex: 'root > title1 > subtitle > item'.
+Use the 'calculateLocation' function to build this string.
+- fields:
+  - loadUuidFromLocs: a dictionary, when assigned, indicates that the project is being loaded and these uuids should be used.
+- functions:
+  - assignKey(fragment, index):
+    - if there is a loaduuidFromLocs dict,
-    - initialize an empty array for the 'lines' field
+      - create the location,
-    - initialize an empty arry for the 'outOfDateTransformers'
+      - search the location,
-    - ask the project-service to add the text-fragment in it's list of text-fragments (projectService.addTextFragment(textFragment, index)).
-    - do not add to the fragmentsIndex (is done separately)
-    - return textFragment
+      - if it exists:
+        - assign the uuid to the fragment and remove the entry from the dict so that we know this was a valid key.
+    - if  there is no loaduuidFromLocs dict or the location wasn't in the dict:
+      - create a new UUID key and assigns the key to the fragment.
+  - getLocations(): creates a dictionary of key - location pairs from the project service's fragments list and returns it.
-  - calculateKey: for calculating the key of a text-fragment.
-It accepts as input a text-fragment and an index position. it goes as follows:
+  - calculateLocation: for calculating the key of a text-fragment.
+It accepts as input a text-fragment and the index position of that text-fragment in the project. it goes as follows:
     - the current depth = the depth-level of the text-fragment
     - the result value = the title of the text-fragment
     - loop from the given index position until 0 using the field idx